indrajitgohokar92/RestAPIdemo/README.md

 # RestAPIdemo
-A simple REST API demo using jersey
+A simple REST API demo using jersey to perform CRUD operations